 Peter was unfortunately killed during a race a few months later.
-The court decided that his 2003 Will was valid but since it had no details about how to dispose of his estate, the court decided the estate would be administered according to the laws of intestacy – meaning as though he died without a Will.
-Since this meant that his two biological children would get everything, leaving out his step-son and new partner Julie, it will be no surprise to you to find out there was a lengthy and costly court battle to decide who got what.
+The court decided that his 2003 Will was valid, but since it had no details about how to dispose of his estate, the court decided the estate would be administered according to the laws of intestacy – meaning as though he had died without a Will.
+Since this meant that his two biological children would get everything, leaving out his step-son and new partner Julie, it should come as no surprise to you that a lengthy and costly court battle ensued to decide who got what.

 His ex-wife, Bev Brock summed it all up by saying “I would hope people out there take care of their affairs and sign their Wills and get all the details done.”

 What are the problems?

 - The Will Kit form is not completed, and some important sections are left blank.
 This is fair enough.
 The correct answers to even the most simple questions on a Will Kit are not obvious to most people.

 - You try to give away assets in your Will that you do not actually own.
 These days people hold assets in various different trusts and funds.
 You can’t give away assets that you do not hold in your own personal name.
 So assets in a family trust and in your super need to be specifically dealt with.
 (Does this come as a surprise?
 Read more about this issue here and here)

 - There is no ‘adjustment’ clause in your Will that can help minimise stamp duty, taxes and transfer fees (and maximise your estate) when you pass away.

 - You do not take into account tricky family situations (e.g. blended families or estranged children).
 This invariably results in someone getting included when they shouldn’t be.
 Someone being excluded when you meant them to be included.
-Everyone getting upset and challenging your Will;
+Everyone getting upset and challenging your Will.